chimera-linux/turnstile/README.md

 will try to spawn the service manager for the user.
 It does so through the backend, which is tasked with the `run` action.

-The backend is invoked as a shell script, specifically as a login shell.
-This means that it starts with a clean environment, but has many of the common env vars (such as `HOME`, `USER`, `LOGNAME`, `SHELL`, `PATH` and others) freshly initialized, and the shell profile is also sourced.
-Additionally, it sets up a PAM session (but without authentication) in order to allow the service manager's environment to have default resource limits and other session matters equivalent to a real login.
+The backend is a little helper program that can be written in any language, it can e.g. be a shell script.
+It is started with a clean environment with many of the common environment variables, such as `HOME`, `USER`, `LOGNAME`, `SHELL`, `PATH` and others, freshly initialized.
+Additionally, it runs within a PAM session (without authentication), which persists for the lifetime of the login, so PAM environment, resource limits and so on are also set up.
 It may also be a good idea to put `pam_elogind` or `pam_systemd` in there in order to have `logind` recognize the `turnstile` user session as a session (which allows it to be tracked by things using it, e.g. `polkitd`).

 Note that if you use `pam_systemd` or `pam_elogind` in `turnstiled` PAM script to register it as a session, it will be treated as a session without